Accelerated Master of Arts in History

 Note: Admission to the Accelerated M.A. program is open to current KU undergraduate students only.
 If you are a non-KU student interested in graduate study, consult information about our M.A. and Ph.D. programs, respectively.

 The Accelerated M.A. program in History enables qualified KU students to earn both a Bachelor’s degree and a Master's degree in history in five years.
-Students apply to join the accelerated program by January 1 of their Junior year, and spend the following two years completing a mix of undergraduate and graduate course work.
+Students apply to join the accelerated program in their Junior year, and spend the following two years completing a mix of undergraduate and graduate course work.

 Careful course selection and steady progression through the undergraduate career is necessary to ensure all requirements for both degrees be completed within the five-year timeframe.
 All prospective students should discuss their interest in admission to the accelerated program with both the Director of Undergraduate Studies and the Director of Graduate Studies as early as possible but no later than fall of the student’s Junior year.